Payment and settlement systems in India: Real-time gross settlement

-RTGS is a large value (minimum value of transaction should be 2,00,000) funds transfer system whereby financial intermediaries can settle interbank transfers for their own account as well as for their customers.
-The system effects final settlement of interbank funds transfers on a continuous, transaction-by-transaction basis throughout the processing day.
-Customers can access the RTGS facility between 9 am to 4:30 pm (Interbank up to 6:30 pm) on weekdays and 9 am to 2:00 pm (Interbank up to 3:00 pm) on Saturdays.
-However, the timings that the banks follow may vary depending on the bank branch.
-Time-varying charges has been introduced w.e.f.
-1 October 2011 by RBI.
-The basic purpose of RTGS is to facilitate the transactions which need immediate access for the completion of the transaction.
+RTGS is a large value funds transfer system (with a minimum transaction value of ₹200 thousand) where financial intermediaries can settle interbank transfers for their own account as well as for their customers.
+The system achieves final settlement of interbank funds transfers on a continuous, transaction-by-transaction basis throughout the processing day.
+Customers can access the RTGS facility between 09:00 to 16:30 (Interbank transactions up to 18:30) on weekdays and 09:00 to 14:00 (Interbank transactions up to 15:00) on Saturdays.
+However, the timings may vary depending on the bank branch.
+Time-varying charges were introduced by the RBI effective from 1 October 2011.
+The primary purpose of RTGS is to facilitate transactions that require immediate completion.

 Banks could use balances maintained under the cash reserve ratio (CRR) and the intra-day liquidity (IDL) to be supplied by the central bank, for meeting any eventuality arising out of the real time gross settlement (RTGS).
 The RBI fixed the IDL limit for banks to three times their net owned fund (NOF).

 The IDL will be charged at ₹25 per transaction entered into by the bank on the RTGS platform.
 The marketable securities and treasury bills will have to be placed as collateral with a margin of five per cent.
 However, the apex bank will also impose severe penalties if the IDL is not paid back at the end of the day.

-Since 26 August 2019, the RTGS service window for customers' transactions is available from 7:00 AM to 6:00 PM from Monday to Saturday (except the second and fourth Saturday of each month).
+Since 26 August 2019, the RTGS service window for customers' transactions is available from 07:00 to 18:00 from Monday to Saturday (except the second and fourth Saturday of each month).
 No transactions are settled on Sundays and bank holidays.
 The service is scheduled to become available 24 hours a day starting in December 2020.